awsdocs/aws-kms-developer-guide/doc_source/programming-grants.md

 To revoke a grant, use the [Revoke\-KMSGrant](https://docs.aws.amazon.com/powershell/latest/reference/items/Revoke-KMSGrant.html) cmdlet\.

 ```
-# Revoke a grant on a CMK
+# Revoke a grant on a KMS key

 # Replace the following example key ARN with a valid key ID or key ARN
 $keyId = 'arn:aws:kms:us-west-2:111122223333:key/1234abcd-12ab-34cd-56ef-1234567890ab'